Deducteam/lambdapi/docs/terms.rst

 Remark: for any regular identifier ``i``, ``{|i|}`` is equivalent to ``i``.

+* an escaped notation identifier, that is, an identifier previously declared as notation, wrapped in parentheses (this allows access to the notationless value of the identifier)

 Remark: escaped identifiers and regular identifiers ending with a non-negative integer with leading zeros cannot be used for bound variable names.